chat-sdk/chat-sdk-android/README.md

 **File** -> **New** -> **Import Module**

-You must import the following core modules:
+You must import the following core module:

-- `chat-sdk-core`
 - `chat-sdk-ui`

 And at least **one** network adapter: